-^[a] System organ classes and preferred terms are coded using the MedDRA dictionary.
-System organ classes and preferred terms are listed in descending order of frequency for the Overall column.
+[[]a] Body System and adverse events are coded using the MedDRA dictionary.
+Body System and adverse events are listed in descending order of frequency for the Overall column.
 A patient with multiple occurrences of an AE is counted only once in the AE category.